dlundgaard/Quantitative-Phenomenology/README.md

 Companion repository of the B.Sc.
-Cognitive Science thesis paper, _Quantitative Phenomenology: Vector-Embedding Psychedelic Trip Reports_.
+Cognitive Science thesis paper, _Quantitative Phenomenology: Embedding Psychedelic Trip Reports_.

 - Data collection was conducted using functionality defined in `scraper.ipynb`.
 - `embedder.py` was used to parallelize the process of computing embeddings.